adrianobrito/vaporwave/README.md

 # Contribute

-If you want to help on development of vaporwave first relase you can check our issues [here](https://github.com/adrianobrito/vaporwave/milestone/1).
+If you want to help on development of vaporwave first release, you can check our issues [here](https://github.com/adrianobrito/vaporwave/milestone/1).
 Feel free to create a pull request or suggest some new changes to be added to the first release proposal.